pikarpov-LANL/COLLAPSO1D/docs/installation.md

 ```bash
 sudo apt install intel-hpckit
 ```
-Next you will need to add executables to PATH.
+Next you will need to add executables to `PATH`.
 The easiest way is to run:
 ```bash
 source /opt/intel/oneapi/setvars.sh
 ```